xaizek/uncov/docs/uncov/06-subcommand-list.md

 new-gcovi
 ---------

 Generates coverage via `gcov` and imports it.
+Doesn't understand json version of intermediate format and is thus unusable for GCC older than GCC 7 and GCC 8 has a bug which prevents this command from working correctly.

 **Usage: new-gcovi [options...] [covoutroot]**